 Focus on Sustainable Foods And Drinks

-If I am serving fish and seafood, I always like to ensure that it is sustainably caught.
-If I am hosting a more intimate dinner party, I make an effort to buy high quality and sustainable fish.
+If I’m serving fish and seafood, I always like to ensure that it is sustainably caught.
+Even if I am hosting a more intimate dinner party, I make an effort to buy high quality and sustainable fish.
 To be fair, I do this on the regular, but even when hosting a party it’s still important.

 But how do you know if your seafood and fish is actually sustainable?